-Q. But the fact is that you admit that the standard has changed because the quality upon the sight of it is wrong; then the whole system of grading is wrong, and there should be some other factor in it to say what the grade should be.
+Q. But the fact is that you admit that the standard has changed because the quality grading upon sight is wrong; then the whole system of grading is wrong, and there should be some other factor in it to say what the grade should be.
 Some wheat looks just as good as that of other years, and yet it is not of the same milling value?-A. If you have to consider grading by protein or quality, how are you going to handle the wheat?
-Q. The same as you handle it now?-A. No, you could not.
-That is a